n4bb12/verdaccio-github-oauth-ui/docs/usage.md

 npm whoami --registry http://localhost:4873
 ```

-If you see your GitHub username, you are ready to start installing and
+If you see your Google username, you are ready to start installing and
 publishing packages.

 ## Signing Out